GIScience/gis-training-resource-center/content/Module_5/en_qgis_module_5_ex1.md

 ## Part 1: Indicator Processing

 ### Task

 The first part of the exercise will prepare the data in order to serve as indicator values.
 Raw data will be processed into meaningful indicators, and the vulnerability index will be calculated.
 Finally, all risk relevant data will be joined into a single vector layer using spatial data geoprocessing.

 ## Data

 Download the data folder for "Modul_5_Exercise2_Drought_Monitoring_Trigger.zip" __[Here](https://nexus.heigit.org/repository/gis-training-resource-center/Modul_5/Modul_5_Exercise1_Risk_Assessment/Modul_5_Exercise1_Risk_Assessment.zip)__.
 In the folder, you can find two folders.
 One for the first part ("Modul_5_Ex1_Part_1") of the exercise and one for the second part ("Modul_5_Ex1_Part_2").

-Download the data folder for the first part of the exercise: "Modul_5_Ex1_Part_1".
+Open the data folder for the first part of the exercise: "Modul_5_Ex1_Part_1".

-Download all datasets and save the folder on your computer and unzip the file.
+Save the folder on your computer and unzip the file.
 The zip folder includes:
 - `som_admbnda_adm2_ocha_20230308.shp`: [Somalia district boundaries (Admin level 2)](https://data.humdata.org/dataset/cod-ab-som)
 - `WHO_health_sites.shp`: [Healthsites Somalia](https://data.humdata.org/dataset/somalia-health-facilities-data )
 - `som_ppp_2020_UNadj_constrained.tif` : [Worldpop Population Counts Somalia ](https://hub.worldpop.org/geodata/summary?id=28892)